billiegoose/nde/README.md

 ## Next steps:

-- [ ] Add a menu action to rename a folder
-  - [ ] To do this, we need to stop using a layered XmlHttpRequest FS with `index.json`
-    - [ ] To do this we need to fully download and install all the files during a serviceworker 'install' lifecycle event.
-- [ ] Add menu item for adding / removing a file from the git index
+- [ ] Add menu item for removing a file from the git index
 - [ ] Add a menu item to view the file diff with Monaco
-- [ ] Add a UI for making commits
+- [ ] Add a UI for signing in with Github and creating an OpenPGP key
-- [ ] Enable git push menu item
 - [ ] Finish filesystem wrapper to enable file watching
 - [ ] Make the EditableTextFile's ContextMenu customizable per file type
 - [ ] Trigger Hot Module reload on file save
 - [ ] Build in a Getting Started or walkthrough tutorial
-- [ ] Download files from Github rather than from the host site?